-Ten years after soybean MON89788, which is resistant to glyphosate, was first authorised for import into the EU, the EFSA GMO Panel (EFSA, 2018) assessed a renewal application filed in 2017.

-In keeping with EU law, the application for renewal of authorisation should have been considered on the basis of Implementing Regulation (EU) No 503/2013, this was however not the case.
+Soybean A2704-12 was first authorised for import into the EU 10 years ago.
+The EFSA GMO panel recently re-assessed this genetically engineered soybean, which is resistant to glufosinate, for renewal of authorisation (EFSA 2019).
+According to EU law, the renewal application should been based on Implementing Regulation (EU) No 503/2013, this was however not the case.